Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Friday 16 December.
-The forecast for the morning is for mostly cloudy skies with a breeze from the southwest.
-If I had any brains, I would stay in and do some more packing for San Diego.
-This blog post took about 90 minutes to prepare and makes two hundred sixty-three days in a row with a new, educational post just for you.
+Today is Thursday January 12 2023.
+I am meeting blog regular Jordan Cait at the main pelican cliff for a morning In-the-Field session.
+This blog post took more than an hour to prepare and makes two hundred eighty-nine days in a row with a new, educational post just for you.
 Wherever you are and whatever you are doing, I hope that you too have a great day.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!